yiji-lin/yiji-lin.github.io/_pages/about.md

 Pengdeng Li$^+$, **Yiji Lin$^+$**(Co-First author), Chenlu Zhuansun, Binxing Fang, Yuan Liu$^\*$, Zhihong Tian$^\*$.

 **Abstract**: APTs (Advanced Persistent Threats) on critical infrastructure such as smart grids and industrial control systems are growing increasingly severe.
 Although honeypoints, such as honeypots and honeybaits, have been widely adopted in cybersecurity, they still struggle to counter APTs as they can intelligently adjust strategies based on the current state of the system.
 Mutating the IP addresses of honeypoints has been recognized as an effective method for defending against various cyber attacks.
 However, in critical infrastructure, mutating the IP addresses requires careful design since improper strategy could lead to system instability or high costs such as service delay or interruption.
 Consequently, the defender needs to design a cost-effective honeypoint IP mutation strategy under the consideration of rational and smart APT attackers who can also adjust their attack strategies adaptively.
-To this end, first, we propose a dynamic two-player zero-sum game model \textit{HoneyCenter} to characterize the strategic interaction between the defender and the attacker, where, in each state, the defender determines which host the honeypoint IP address should transition to, while the attacker selects one of the hosts to attack.
+To this end, first, we propose a dynamic two-player zero-sum game model HoneyCenter to characterize the strategic interaction between the defender and the attacker, where, in each state, the defender determines which host the honeypoint IP address should transition to, while the attacker selects one of the hosts to attack.
 Then, we leverage the Minimax Q-learning algorithm to derive the optimal mutation strategy to maximize the defender's utility in capturing the attacker.
 Finally, through extensive experiments, we demonstrate that the proposed game model and the derived IP mutation strategy can significantly enhance the security of the critical infrastructure in a cost-effective manner.

 <!-- [**Project**](https://scholar.google.com/citations?view_op=view_citation&hl=zh-CN&user=DhtAFkwAAAAJ&citation_for_view=DhtAFkwAAAAJ:ALROH1vI_8AC) <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>
 - Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.  -->